ssi-dk/cs_tools/README.md

 ## Run chewieSnake

-Example:
+### Running chewieSnake without HPC job control
+Normal run:
 cd /path/to/cs/Salmonella_enterica
-chewiesnake -t 10 --reads \
---sample_list sample_list.tsv \
+/path/to/run_chewiesnake sample_list.tsv

---scheme $SCHEME \
---prodigal $PRODIGAL \
---working_directory $OUTPUT
+'Dry run' (not really running, just simulating): cd /path/to/cs/Salmonella_enterica /path/to/run_chewiesnake sample_list.tsv --dryrun

+Unlock output directory:
+'Dry run' (not really running, just simulating): cd /path/to/cs/Salmonella_enterica /path/to/run_chewiesnake sample_list.tsv --unlock

+### Create an HPC job (with Torque)
+Normal run:
+cd /path/to/cs/Salmonella_enterica
+qsub -F "sample_list.tsv" run_chewiesnake.sh

+'Dry run' (not really running, just simulating): cd /path/to/cs/Salmonella_enterica qsub -F "sample_list.tsv --dryrun" run_chewiesnake.sh

+Unlock output directory:
+'Dry run' (not really running, just simulating): cd /path/to/cs/Salmonella_enterica qsub -F "sample_list.tsv --unlock" run_chewiesnake.sh

+If you are in an interactive HPC job, you might also use the commands described in "Running chewieSnake without HPC job control".

 Note that the $SCHEME location has to be writeable since chewieSnake will place temporary data in it.
 Most importantly, it will place a folder named .lock which indicates that a chewieSnake process is active using this scheme.
 This would prevent more chewieSnake processes running on the same data.
+This lock is different the one that locks the output directory.